bedwards254/born-digital-bootcamp/docs/Keep_ingest.rst

 1. Launch the BIG-IP Edge Client from the Windows by double-clicking the icon pinned
    to the taskbar at the bottom of the screen.
 2. Click **Connect**.
-3. Log-in using your Emory NetID and password.
-Double check that the **Save
+3. Log-in using the stored Emory NetID and password.
+If no stored log-in details are available, you may contact either John, Carrie, Elizabeth, or Dorry.
-   Password** option is *not* checked.
 4. Wait until the connection status has changed to **Connected**.
 Once connected, the    BIG-IP Edge Client window will close automatically.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^